orodbhen/orodbhen.github.io/2d_correlation.md

 and not:

     [ 0, 0, 4, 3, 2, 1 ]

+The reason is that the value of x[n] at n=0 must remain the same after flipping, i.e. it flips about the origin.
+The values to the right of n=0 can be thought of as being for n < 0.
+So the array of corresponding indices would be:

+    [ 0, -5, -4, -3, -2, -1 ]

+Again, the key is to think of a circular axis.

 Carrying this over to 2D, our 2x2 kernel would actually look like this, after conjugating its DFT: